Book I, Ch. 6— Moon, Shadow, Crescent Knife

 Gran laughed.
 “How are you still eating?”

-At the Eastern Gate, there had been music and dancing and juggling and food.
+It was tense.
+Grim.
+People spoke in hushed voices, and clumped together.
+Back at the Eastern Gate, there had been music and dancing and juggling and food.
 Nala could hear it, in the near distance.

 Not here.

+The crowd was packed full of pocked, hungry faces.
+The Telling was free.
 Lots of parents, but more children.
 Lots of grief, and some anger.

 The Yeller’s Altar stuck up like a spike from the trampled dirt square.
 The moon hung behind it.

 It was a stage for one, and it was so tall it had to have a ladder.
 At the top, there wasn’t much space to stand on— no room for a chair, not even space for a crutch.
+It was a stage designed to ward off overstayers.

-By the third strike the crowd had gone quiet as a grave.
-Even the party in the distance went silent for the ringing of the bell.
+Even the party in the distance went silent for the ringing of the Teller’s bell.

 “Is that…?”
 Nala began.